Richie Sexson: New York Yankees

 On July 18, 2008, Sexson signed with the New York Yankees.
 Sexson did well in his Yankee debut, by collecting his first hit as a Yankee in the first inning with a single and also bringing in Bobby Abreu for the first run that inning.
 He went 1–3 with one RBI, one walk, and one strikeout.
 His only home run (a grand slam) as a New York Yankee came on August 5, 2008, against the Texas Rangers.
 Sexson was designated for assignment on August 15, 2008, after batting .250 with one home run in 22 games for New York.
 He was released on August 24, 2008.

 Windy City ThunderBolts

-On October 20, 2022 Sexson was announced as the new field manager of the Windy City ThunderBolts.
-This is the first professional managerial position for Sexson after coaching at Summit High School in Bend, Oregon.
+On October 20, 2022, Sexson was announced as the new field manager of the Windy City ThunderBolts.
+This was the first professional managerial position for Sexson after coaching at Summit High School in Bend, Oregon.
 Sexson's first coaching staff hire was Chris Coleman as the third base coach and infield coordinator.
+He led the team to a 43–52 record (.453 winning percentage), and stepped down from his role at the conclusion of the 2023 season.

 Personal life

-In May 2005, Sexson pleaded guilty in Clark County, Washington to second degree negligent driving after initially being charged with drunk driving.
+In May 2005, Sexson pleaded guilty in Clark County, Washington, to second degree negligent driving after initially being charged with drunk driving.
 He was ordered to pay a $538 fine.

-Sexson recently lived in Ridgefield, Washington with his wife Kerry.
 Since 2014, he has been a baseball coach at Summit High School in Bend, Oregon.